msmit5/msmit5/README.md

 - 👋 Hi, I’m @msmit5
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity, and I typically program in C, C++, or Python
 - 🌱 I’m currently learning Cybersecurity at the University of New Haven, and I am focusing on learning Digital Forensics